weixiangding/webcrawler_github/README.md

 Project description:

-This project is to creat a webcrawler using Python.
+This project is to create a webcrawler using Python.